ArifSolmaz/arifsolmaz.github.io/en/teaching/index.md

 - Developing simulation-based educational materials using **Python and Google Colab**.
 - Designing **project-based courses** that combine mechatronics, physics, and astronomy.
 - Creating reusable **open educational resources** (notebooks, slides, tutorial sets) for students and instructors.

-*More detailed syllabi and course-specific pages may be added in the future.*